Size is everything!

 So how do we make sure we have a boat that is the right size?
-Well a lot will come down to what you do, if you tour for days on end carrying everything bar the kitchen sink you’ll probably need a larger volume kayak possibly a faster one too, the speed of the boat is significant not because you want to go from a to b in the shortest time possible but because it will be easier on your body to paddle for extended periods even if you do it slowly.
+Well a lot will come down to what you do as a paddler, if you tour for days on end carrying everything bar the kitchen sink you’ll probably need a larger volume kayak possibly a faster one too, the speed of the boat is significant not because you want to go from a to b in the shortest time possible (though you might) but because it will be easier on your body to paddle for extended periods even if you do it at a slower pace.

 This is all a lot harder when paddlers want a boat for everything, because then everything you do will be slightly compromised by your choice.

-My observation of paddlers in the uk is that many have touring boats that are too big for them and rarely go touring, and some have playful boats but rarely play in the rough stuff, I don’t try to sell everyone 2 boats (which is the best option in most cases) but try to get them to be honest about what paddling they do the most.
-A playful 16 footer is great for playing and ok for a trip round the IOW, but if your on the water for a month you need an expedition style of boat.
+My own observation of paddlers in the UK is that many have touring boats that are too big for them and/or rarely go touring, and some have playful boats but rarely play in the rough stuff, I don’t try to sell everyone 2 boats (which is the ultimate option in some cases) but try to get them to be honest about what paddling they do the most.
+A playful 16 footer is great for playing and ok for a trip round the IOW, but if your on the water for a week or a month you may need an expedition style of boat.

 All the above is a lot to consider especially given different manufacturers will often put maximum paddler weight and total weight without telling you which they have chosen.

-At Southern Sea kayaks I will always spend time to review the type of paddling you do, what you would like to do, and what you want to do and it’s all very relevant to your next purchase, in addition I will fit your new kayak out so that it fits you.
-When you leave you will have a boat that will take you further, whether it’s distance, paddle skills, or just a feeling of having more control of your boat because it’s the right size
+At Southern Sea kayaks I will always spend time to review the type of paddling you do, what you would like to do, and what you want to do and it’s all very relevant to your next purchase, in addition I will fit your new kayak out so that it fits you specifically.
+When you leave you will have a boat that will take you further, faster, and above all more comfortably, whether it’s distance, paddle skills, or just a feeling of having more control of your boat because your kayak fits & is the right size.

 If I can help anyone that finds themselves in a situation trying to find a new kayak please don’t hesitate to contact me